whose-code/domain-search-app/domainsapp/README.md

 before getting started, run <br />
 flutter pub get <br />
 API key is necessary to get the info.
-It's aready in env folder of this repo.
+A non-prod API key (for testing) is available within .env directory.
+Please use it wise.

 ## Getting Started